Kodular/Documentation/docs/other/terms-of-service.md

 # Terms of Service

-## Makeroid Builder Privacy Policy and Terms of Use
+## Kodular Creator Privacy Policy and Terms of Use

-Welcome to Makeroid Builder website \(the "Site"\).
+Welcome to Kodular Creator website \(the "Site"\).
 The Site runs on Google's App Engine service.
 You must read and agree to these Terms of Service and Privacy Policy \(collectively, the "Terms"\) prior to using any portion of this Site.
-These Terms are an agreement between you and Makeroid.
+These Terms are an agreement between you and Kodular.
 If you do not understand or do not agree to be bound by these Terms, please immediately exit this Site.

-Makeroid reserves the right to modify these Terms at any time and will publish notice of any such modifications online on this page for a reasonable period of time following such modifications, and by changing the effective date of these Terms.
+Kodular reserves the right to modify these Terms at any time and will publish notice of any such modifications online on this page for a reasonable period of time following such modifications, and by changing the effective date of these Terms.
 By continuing to access the Site after notice of such changes have been posted, you signify your agreement to be bound by them.
 Be sure to return to this page periodically to ensure familiarity with the most current version of these Terms.

-### **Description of Makeroid Builder**
+### **Description of Kodular Creator**

-From this Site you can access Makeroid Builder, which lets you develop applications for Android devices using a web browser and either a connected phone or emulator.
+From this Site you can access Kodular Creator, which lets you develop applications for Android devices using a web browser and either a connected phone or emulator.
 You can also use the Site to store your work and keep track of your projects.
-Makeroid Builder was originally developed from MIT App Inventor.
+Kodular Creator was originally developed from MIT App Inventor.
 The Site also includes documentation and educational content

-### **Account Required for Use of Makeroid Builder**
+### **Account Required for Use of Kodular Creator**

-In order to log in to Makeroid Builder, you need to use a Google account or provide a valid email.
+In order to log in to Kodular Creator, you need to use a Google account or provide a valid email.
 Your use of that account is subject to Google's Terms of Service for accounts, and the information you provide to Google is governed by Google's [Privacy Policy](http://www.google.com/policies/privacy/preview/).
-Makeroid has no access to your Google account or the information you provide for it other than the account email address, which we may use to contact you.
+Kodular has no access to your Google account or the information you provide for it other than the account email address, which we may use to contact you.

 ### **Information about you**

-Beyond the name of your Google account, you do not have to tell us anything about yourself to download the Makeroid Builder setup software or use the Makeroid Builder website.
+Beyond the name of your Google account, you do not have to tell us anything about yourself to download the Kodular Creator setup software or use the Kodular Creator website.
 From time to time, we will give you the option of telling us some things about yourself, but you do not have provide this information if you don't want to.
 Please understand that by submitting any Personally Identifiable Information to us, you consent and agree that we may collect, use and disclose such Personally Identifiable Information in accordance with these Terms, and as permitted or required by law.
 If you do not agree with these Terms, then please do not provide any Personally Identifiable Information to us.

 We track information indicating, among other things, which pages of our Site were visited, the order in which they were visited, when they were visited, and which hyperlinks and other user interface controls were used.
 We also track information about user projects and how those projects are developed when connected to Android devices.

 We may log the IP address, operating system and browser software used by each user of the Site, and we may be able to determine from an IP address a user's Internet Service Provider and the geographic location of his or her point of connectivity.
 Various web analysis tools are used to collect this information.
 Some of the information is collected through cookies \(a small text file placed on your computer\).
 You should be able to control how and whether cookies will be accepted by your web browser.
 Most browsers offer instructions on how to reset the browser to reject cookies in the 'Help' section of the toolbar.

 Your data is stored in our servers, and it is encrypted to avoid any type of leaks.
-Your Makeroid Builder data is saved in Google Cloud Datastore, which provides a high trusted security
+Your Kodular Creator data is saved in Google Cloud Datastore, which provides a high trusted security

 Among other things, we may use the information that you provide \(including your Personally Identifiable Information\) in connection with the following

-* In order to debug and improve the Makeroid Builder system.
+* In order to debug and improve the Kodular Creator system.
-* For purposes of scientific research, particularly, for example, in the areas of how people learn and create with Makeroid Builder.
+* For purposes of scientific research, particularly, for example, in the areas of how people learn and create with Kodular Creator.
 * For the purpose for which you specifically provided the personal information, for example to respond to a specific inquiry or provide you the specific course and/or services you select.
-* To publish information gathered about learning and creating with Makeroid Builder but only as non-personally identifiable data.
+* To publish information gathered about learning and creating with Kodular Creator but only as non-personally identifiable data.
 * As otherwise described to you at the point of collection.

 ### **Sharing with Third Parties**